darconeous/ham-addr-old/n6drc-arnce.md

 .# Abstract

-This document is a specification for efficiently and reversibly encoding radio callsigns into numeric identifiers, which may then be used as addresses for packet radio or other purposes.
-Additionally, this document also describes a way to encode a callsign into an EUI-48 and EUI-64 address using similar methods, containing up to 8 and 11 characters, respectively.
+This document describes a mechanism for efficiently and reversibly encoding radio callsigns into compact numeric identifiers.
+It also defines two addressing mechanisms using this numeric encoding: A new adaptive link-layer addressing scheme (HAM-64) intended for use with new link-layer networking protocols like ARNGLL (Up to 12 characters), and an adaptation of EUI-48 and EUI-64 addresses (Up to 8 and 11 characters, respectively) intended for use with existing link layer protocols.

-While this addressing scheme was developed for amateur radio purposes, there is no particular reason why it could not be adapted for use with other radio services that make use of callsigns.
+While this callsign encoding/addressing schemes was developed for amateur radio purposes, there is no technical reason why it could not be used directly with other radio services that make use of ITU callsigns.

 .# Copyright Notice

-Copyright (C) 2015 Robert Quattlebaum.
+Copyright (C) 2017 Robert Quattlebaum.
 All rights reserved.

 This use of this document is hereby granted under the terms of the Creative Commons International Attribution 4.0 Public License, as